Home > Buyers Guide

 Some hitch rack designs swing away from the back of your vehicle for access while the bikes are loaded; (photo/Eric Phillips)

-Our favorite swing-away rack is the BackStage 2 from RockyMounts.
-It swings a full 180 degrees away from your vehicle, giving you unobstructed access to whatever’s back there.
+Our favorite swing-away rack is the BackStage from RockyMounts.
+It swings a full 180 degrees away from your vehicle — even with bikes loaded — giving you unobstructed access to whatever’s back there.
+This is a great option for those with camper vans or who use their trucks for camping.

-Fortunately, several of the racks we mention will work with fat tires and wide wheelbases.
+Fortunately, several of the racks we mention will work with fat tires and long wheelbases.
 Peruse our list and make sure that the one you’re considering will work with your bike.

 Hitch Receiver Size

-The larger, 2-inch hitch can carry heavier loads, which is great if you plan to carry several heavy e-bikes.
-It’s also worth noting that some racks come with an adapter to fit either size.
+The larger, 2-inch hitch receiver is generally preferred because it can handle heavier loads, which is great if you plan to carry several heavy e-bikes.
+It’s also worth noting that some racks come with an adjustable system to fit either size.

 Security